-This article is a writeup on Toyota's Indian operations and how Toyota is planning to make the Bidadi plant as one of it's top production sites in the world.
+This article is a writeup on Toyota's Indian operations and how Toyota is planning to make the Bidadi plant (click here for the video on how Toyota Etios is being made) as one of it's top production sites in the world.

 Toyota Automobiles, Japan started manufacturing operations in India as a collaborative effort with Kirloskar in 1997 in India in Bidadi, near Bangalore, Karnataka.
 The first vehicle of the Qualis brand, a Multi-Use-Vehicle (MUV), rolled out by 2000.
 Qualis was a runaway success for Toyota in India.
 It was so popular, that this initial high quality manufacturing pitch prepared the right environment and acceptance among Indians of Toyota quality and great Toyota vehicles to be introduced in India.

 The following steps will demonstrate the commitment by the management of Toyota Japan through this plant of Toyota in India to ensure high standards of environmental consciousness practiced in the plant.
 As claimed by Toyota Bidadi, this is one of the most advanced plants of Toyota in the world and includes great environmental sustainability and solar energy initiatives in the plant.
 Toyota Kirloskar Motors (TKM) Bidadi, India produces only 3,20,000 cars annually, producing 3 % of its global production.

 First let us start with some of the great environmental and social steps initiated by Toyota which have been initiated in India, along with some of the other production sites in Japan.